crypto-org-chain/chain-docs/docs/chain-details/module_gov.md

 We can also the tally of a proposal with a given `"proposal_id"`.

-#### Query the current gov parameters
+#### `query gov params` - Query the current gov parameters

-We can query the current slashing parameters by
+We can query the current gov parameters by

 ```json
 $ chain-maind query gov params --output json | jq